ochsec/samus-code/README.md

 ### Model Switching Feature

 Samus Code supports automatic model switching based on task type:
-- **Strong models** are used for repository exploration, planning, and troubleshooting
+- **Strong models** are used for repository exploration, planning, troubleshooting, and code review
-- **Weak models** are used for implementation tasks
+- **Weak models** are used for implementation and documentation tasks

 #### CLI Commands
 ```bash